Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 default value `SCENARIO`.
 The database username is "admin", the user's password is "password", the database name is "taipy", and the database engine is `mssql` (short for Microsoft SQL).
 The read query will be "SELECT \* from forecast_table".

 The write query builder in this example is a callable function that takes in a dataframe and return a list of queries.
 The first query will delete all the data in the table "forecast_table", and the second query is a prepared statement that takes in two values, which is the data from the two columns "date" and "nb_sales" in the dataframe.
 Since this is a prepared statement, it must be passed as a tuple with the first element being the query and the second element being the data.

+The data parameter of the write query builder is expected to have the same data type as the return type of the task function whose output is the data node.
+In this example, the task function returns a dataframe, so the data parameter of the write query builder is also expected to be a dataframe.

 !!!
 Note